ClinicSystemStudio/clinicflow-premium-template/docs/setup-guide.md

 ---

-# Website

-Customising Your Website
+# Customising Your Website Content

+Your website content is controlled in:

+site/index.html

+---

+## 1. Quick Branding (no coding)

-Most branding changes are made in:
+Most changes are done in:

 site/config/config.js

-Update:
+This includes:

-- Business name
+* Business name
-- Tagline
-- Email
-- Domain
-- Brand colours
-- Logo path
+* Logo
-- Stripe payment link
+* Colours
+* Contact details

+---

+## 2. Editing Your Website Content

-To change the main website wording, open:
+To change text on your website:

+1. Open:
    site/index.html

-You can edit the visible text between the HTML tags, for example headings, service descriptions, FAQ text and button text.

-Do not change script tags, IDs, or JavaScript unless you are comfortable editing code.
+2. Edit the text between the tags

+Example:

+<h1>Professional clinic booking</h1>

+You can change this to:

+<h1>Laser Tattoo Removal in Oxfordshire</h1>

+---

+## 3. Sections You Can Edit

+You can customise:

+* Main heading (hero section)
+* Description text
+* Service cards
+* Booking section text
+* Footer

+---

+## 4. Important

+Do NOT change:

+* script tags
+* element IDs (id="...")
+* JavaScript code

+These are required for the system to work.

+---

+## 5. Optional Improvements

+You can also:

+* Add your own images
+* Add pricing sections
+* Add testimonials

+---

+## Summary

+✔ Easy text editing
+✔ No coding required for basic setup
+✔ Fully customisable website

+Your booking system will continue working automatically.

 # Support